divyachanana/divyachanana/README.md

 - 👋 Hi, I’m @divyachanana
-- 👀 I’m a tech enthusiastic
+- 👀 I’m an engineering student
 - 🌱 I’m currently learning CSE (AI&ML)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me asvdivyachandana@gmail.com